jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 # Introduction
 [Jon Bentley](https://en.wikipedia.org/wiki/Jon_Bentley_(computer_scientist)) wrote a series of articles in the **Communications of ACM** in the 1980s called _Programming Pearls_.
 He bundled those articles into two books of the same title.

 One of my favorite articles was [Bumper-Sticker Computer Science](https://moss.cs.iit.edu/cs100/Bentley_BumperSticker.pdf) published in September 1985.
 It's filled with pithy quotes by those in the industry almost 40 years ago.
 It's still a great read, and many of the quotes are as valid today as they were back then.
-And sadly some are just as ignored.
+And sadly, some are just as ignored.
 I highly recommend it.

 I've always liked quotes, and some Computer Scientists and Software Engineers do know how to craft a good phrase.